 Grading System and Grade Point Average (GPA) Calculation

-Durham Tech employs a letter grading system to evaluate students’ performance in meeting the stated objectives of the of the instructional experience.
+Durham Technical Community College employs a letter grading system to evaluate students' performance in meeting the stated objectives of the instructional experience.

 View the Grading System policy and procedure and the Grade Point Average (GPA) Calculation policy and procedure.